typical-developer/betternails/README.md

 Please ensure that any derivative works are also distributed under the GNU GPL v3 license.

 ## Getting Started
 Simply open the `index.html` file in your browser to view the website.
-You can customize the content, replace placeholder images, and update contact details as needed.
+You can customize the content, replace images, and update contact details as needed.